 - rolled oats

-Canned foods with a 5+ year shelf life are ideal for short-term emergencies because they don’t require refrigeration, and most of them are ready to eat right out of the can.
+Canned foods with a 5+ year shelf life are ideal for short-term emergencies because they don’t require refrigeration, and most are ready to eat right out of the can.

 - Canned Meat